xtdb/xtdb/docs/phase_2.md

 unclear, it would need to be based on time stamp instead of content somehow.

+Implementing TTL could be hard, Kafka has support for it, but on a topic level, one potential approach is to have more than on `doc-topic` with different TTL settings.
+Another approach is to have documents which have reached their TTL be evicted during transaction processing.

-This entire area needs much further analysis.
+This entire area needs further analysis.
 But the area has the benefit of not being so dependent on the query engine (though changes to keys would affect both) and can be worked on as a separate stream.
 Writes to the index during a roll-up window would need to overwrite the current version.

 #### Provenance

 We want to be able to record where data came from, and likely also issue queries about this.
-This is most easily done by adding "system" entities on write in various ways, connected to the transacted entities, but which can still be queried using regular queries.
+This is most easily done by adding system entities on write in various ways, connected to the transacted entities, but which can still be queried using regular queries.